 Thomas R. Tölle is a Professor of Neurology at the Technische Universität München, Germany.
 He is a neurologist and psychologist by training.
 He was formerly also appointed as Professor of Medical Psychology and Neurobiology at the Ludwig-Maximilians-University in Munich.
 He combines a basic and clinical research department with running a multi-disciplinary pain clinic.

 He set up an interdisciplinary research group for clinical and experimental research into pain, focusing primarily on the neurobiological mechanisms of neuronal plasticity, pharmacological treatment and central imaging with fMRI and PET.
-His research and clinical interests also include the prevention and treatment of chronic neuropathic pain and he is spokesman and runs the headoffice of the German Research Network for Neuropathic Pain (DFNS).
+His research and clinical interests also include the prevention and treatment of chronic neuropathic pain and he is the spokesman and runs the head office of the German Research Network for Neuropathic Pain (DFNS).
 He served as the president of the German IASP chapter and was chair the scientific program committee for the EFIC European Pain Congress in 2017 in Copenhagen.
-Currently he is member at large of the Executive Board of EFIC and chair of the committee for advocacy in the EXB.
+Currently, he is a member at large of the Executive Board of EFIC and chair of the committee for advocacy in the EXB.

-He was also as plenary speaker on world congress of pain of IASP and worked in various task forces of IASP, has authored many peer reviewed publications, participated in the development of various treatment guidelines and lectures on many aspects of pain medicine all over the world.
+He was also s plenary speaker on world congress of pain of IASP and worked in various task forces of IASP, has authored many peer-reviewed publications, participated in the development of various treatment guidelines and lectures on many aspects of pain medicine all over the world.